kvdmolen/DTIP/pages/whitepaper.md

 }
 ```

-This document shows an authentication key, a DIDComm messaging endpoint, a public organizational identity credential, and a reference to a DCAT catalog describing available data offerings.
-The catalog endpoint serves a standard DCAT document (see [Specifications](/specifications) for details).
+This document shows an authentication key, a DIDComm messaging endpoint, a public organizational identity credential (in SD-JWT compact form), and a reference to a DCAT catalog.
+The JWT decodes to claims including `iss` (issuer), `sub` (subject DID), `vct` (credential type), and the organization's legal name and registration number.

 ### 2.2 Verifiable Credentials (VCs)